vlattodo/co2_emissions_prediction_countries/README.md

-# Prediction of CO2 emissions from country-specific data
+# Prediction of yearly CO2 emissions from country data
 # A Machine Learning Project
 ### by Vladislav Todorov